-Yes, this trip will be co-hosted by Mar Pages and Diba, our local Sudanese guide, giving guests a glimpse into the life of local women and a unique opportunity to learn more about the country.
+Yes, this trip will be hosted by Diba, our local Sudanese guide, giving guests a glimpse into the life of local women and a unique opportunity to learn more about the country.
 She is excited to share this trip with an all female group and will open the doors to her home to us.

 We believe that travel can be a force for good and wherever possible, we work with local travel companies in the country who can help us make a difference and ensure that the tourism dollars benefit local communities.
 For this trip, we have partnered with ITC Sudan who have been in the country managing tours, camps and lodges in Meroe, Karima and Soleb for the last 30 years.
 The owners are an Italian couple who are committed to Sudan and employ an almost-all Sudanese team including the only female guides in the country.
 ITC Sudan is the preferred operator of all reputable travel companies organising trips to the country such as National Geographic and has unmatched experience.